shoedler/slang/README.md

 ### Phase 2

-- [ ] Re-read the book & comment the code accordingly
+- [ ] Re-read the book & comment the code accordingly (Continue in chapter 26)
+- [ ] Merge "function" and "functions" tests directories
+- [ ] Add tests for anonymous functions
 - [ ] Challenges to implement:
 - [ ] 14->2: Add OP_CONSTANT_LONG.
 This is a must-have.
 - [ ] 15->4: Single-op unaries.
 Not fully-fledged constant folding, but a good start.